dapperfu/whitespace-stego/docs/USAGE.md

 - **Password Protection:**
   - Use `--password` or API `password` argument for encryption
 - **Cross-backend:**
-  - Encode in Python, decode in Rust or C, and vice versa
+  - Encode in Python, decode in Rust, C, or Go, and vice versa
 - **Pipeline Usage:**
   - `python3 -m whitespace_stego.cli encode ... | python3 -m whitespace_stego.cli decode --carrier-file -`
 - **Verbose Debugging:**
   - Add `--verbose` to any CLI command
+- **Cross-implementation Unicode:**
+  - Encode with emojis in Go, decode in Python or Rust, and verify round-trip

 ---